 - Add extra ceiling insulation in your attic.

 - Dress warmly but comfortably.

-If you’d like to have a professional home energy efficiency audit, TVA is now offering an innovative virtual home energy audit.
-Using your mobile device, you’ll answer questions and allow a TVA energy efficiency expert to view your home, inside and out.
-With this information, they’ll be able to provide you with a list of improvements you can make to your home to reduce your energy consumption and save money.
-To learn more about the virtual home energy audit, and to learn how to schedule an audit, click here.
+If you’d like to have a home energy efficiency audit performed on your home, HES and TVA are now offering a variety of solutions.
+Home energy efficiency audits can be performed as a DIY project, or virtually using your mobile phone or tablet with a TVA energy efficiency expert guiding you through your home, or by scheduling an in-person audit with a TVA energy efficiency expert.
+All of these audit types will provide you with a list of improvements you can make to your home to reduce your energy consumption and save money.
+To learn more about each type of audit, and to get started, click here.